walking holiday

 Average daily distance 17.1 miles Longest day 22.5 miles

-Itinerary
+Typical Itinerary

 Day 0 Arrive at Reading

-Arrive at your leisure at Malmaison, a short walk from Reading station if you’re travelling by train or Rail Air bus from London’s Heathrow Airport.
+Arrive at your leisure at Pentahotel, a short walk from Reading station if you’re travelling by train or Rail Air bus from London’s Heathrow Airport.
 Spend some time visiting Reading Museum (open Tuesday – Saturday) and exploring the recently restored Abbey buildings within the Abbey Quarter, the centre of medieval pilgrimage in Reading.

 The Abbey was one of the leading Benedictine Abbeys in Europe and held the Hand of St James, a relic of great significance to visiting pilgrims who flocked to the Abbey to pay their respects before making their way to Southampton and setting sail to the Galician shores of Northern Spain.
 From there, they would follow the modern-day English Camino to reach Compostela and visit the tomb of St James, known as ‘Santiago’, in Spanish.
 Enjoy a meal at one of the many restaurants in Reading town centre.